Aphexis/htn-2020/README.md

 ```

 ## Deployment
-The app is deployed on Heroku at https://recipe-comparer.herokuapp.com/.
+The app will be deployed on Heroku.

 The entire app, frontend and backend, uses one deployment through the `heroku-postbuild` script (the frontend is built in /client/build, and the server serves the built files).